SadDeploy/case__fly/readme.md

 # Case__fly

-> It's a basic template using jade & scss
+> It's a basic template using pug & scss

 ## How to install